 Liam is Director and co-founder of BehaviourWorks Australia (BWA) and one of Australia’s leading authorities on behaviour change.

-He regularly delivers training to government professionals through the Australian and New Zealand School of Government and the Department of Premier and Cabinet (Vic)’s Behavioural Insights Unit.
+An exceptional public speaker, Liam believes that education and training is vital to wider uptake and application of behavioural insights and he regularly delivers executive training to government professionals through the Australian and New Zealand School of Government and the Department of Premier and Cabinet (Vic)’s Behavioural Insights Unit.

 He is also regularly invited to deliver public presentations to audiences around Australia and the world and at specialist conferences run by organisations such at the Australian Health Practitioner Regulation Agency, the International Association for Public Participation and Social Science in Conservation Forum.

 Contact us if you would like Liam to talk at your event.